LLNL/H5Z-ZFP/README.md

 It can be applied to HDF5 datasets of more than 3 dimensions as  long as no more than 3 dimensions of the HDF5 dataset chunking are of size greater than 1.
-For datasets greater than 3 dimensions, a good strategy is to select non-unity chunk dimensions in decreasing order of greatest spatial correlation.
+For datasets greater than 3 dimensions, a good strategy is to select non-unity chunk dimensions in decreasing order of dimensions expressing the spatial correlation.

 [**Full documentation**](http://h5z-zfp.readthedocs.io)